wjceizo/Wingedbean/README.md

 ## 3. Application Folder

-The `Application` folder contains a full-stack web application built using Vue.js and Flask, demonstrating image classification, segmentation, and seed counting for Winged Beans:
+This folder contains a full-stack web application built using Vue.js and Flask, demonstrating image classification, segmentation, and seed counting for Winged Beans:

 - The frontend is built with **Vue.js**, and users must run `npm install` and `npm run dev` in the `webview` folder to install dependencies and start the development server.
 - The backend is powered by **Flask**.
 After ensuring the Python environment is set up, users can run `application.py` to start the Flask server.